neener/jekyll-learn-backup/_posts/2017-09-06-react_redux_flow.markdown

 ---
 layout: post
 title:  "React Redux Flow"
-date:   2017-09-06 16:36:45 +0000
+date:   2017-09-06 12:36:46 -0400
 ---

-The hardest part about familiarzing myself with React and Redux was the strucutre or destructuring of the Javascript library.
+The hardest part about familiarizing myself with React and Redux was the strucutre or destructuring of the Javascript library.
 I sometimes fumble over what is considered a framework or library.
 So to clear it up, and to have written it down (atleast as a point of reference, if i still don't have it straight) - **React** is a Javascript library for building User Interfaces. **Redux** is a Javascript library for managing application state.

 I used many different sources to reiterate the flow of how React and Redux worked together, not to mention they both have a pretty length set of new terms you have to become familiar with to even talk about what is going on.